Co-lexicographically Ordering Automata and Regular Languages -- Part I: The Deterministic Width of a Regular Language

 \end{proof}

-\subsubsection{Relation with Star-Free Languages}
+\subsection{Relation with Star-Free Languages}

 Theorem \ref{thm:conditions width} allows us to describe the levels of the width hierarchy looking to cycles in the minimum automata for the languages.
-This results resemble another very well known result on a class of sub-regular languages, the star-free ones, which can also be described by inspecting the cycles in the minimum automaton for the language. \begin{definition} A regular language is said to be star-free if it can be described by a regular expression constructed from the letters of the alphabet, the empty set symbol, all boolean operators (including complementation), and concatenation (but no Kleene star). \end{definition} A well-known automata characterization of star free languages is given by using counters.
-A counter in a DFA is a sequence of pairwise-distinct states $q_0,\ldots,q_n$ (with $n\geq 1$) such that there exists a string $\alpha$ with $\delta(q_0, \alpha)=q_1, \ldots, \delta(q_{n-1}, \alpha)=q_n, \delta(q_n , \alpha)=q_0$.
-A language is star free if and only if its minimum DFA has no counters \cite{SCHUTZENBERGER1965190, mcnaughton}.
+This results resemble another very well known result on a class of subregular languages, the star-free ones, which can also be described by inspecting the cycles in the minimum DFA for the language. \begin{definition} A regular language is said to be star-free if it can be described by a regular expression constructed from the letters of the alphabet, the empty set symbol, all boolean operators (including complementation), and concatenation (but no Kleene star). \end{definition} A well-known automata characterization of star-free languages is given by using counters.
+A counter in a DFA is a sequence of pairwise-distinct states $u_0,\dots,u_n$ (with $n\geq 1$) such that there exists a non-empty string $\alpha$ with $\delta(u_0, \alpha)=u_1, \dots, \delta(u_{n-1}, \alpha)=u_n, \delta(u_n , \alpha)=u_0$.
+A language is star-free if and only if its minimum DFA has no counters \cite{SCHUTZENBERGER1965190, mcnaughton}.